Punjab Workshop Documentation

 PRE-WORKSHOP PREPARATORY MEETING

-Participants include 5 VHAP team members and 4 Matrika
+Participants include 5 VHAP team members and 4 Matrika team members.

 Manmohan Sharma (Chandigarh)

 Janet: Matrika's methodology is to focus on dais' strengths.
 What do they know and what are the traditions of learning through which the Dai knows her work?
 The aim is to value her work.
 We want to look at her strength, skills and how she handles birth and understands female body processes.

 Tulika: I am a gynaecologist.
 When we went to the village to meet dais and talked to them they thought that we were from the government, so they talked about their training.
 They were afraid to talk about their traditional knowledge.
 The focus of this Matrika project is on their traditional skills and their experience.

 In our last meeting at Khera, organised by VHAP, I noticed that dais have to use their hands and mind to deal with complicated cases, as they do not have referral time.
 There is no regular antenatal check-up so one cannot say that there would be a cephallo pelvic disproportion or there will be a case of obstructed labour.
 There was a Dai who had 40 years experience and she talked about such cases.
 However, dais can handle breech and twin deliveries.